 The information technology (IT) industry offers professional opportunities for students of all backgrounds.
 Some individuals who pursue IT certificate programs want a relatively short career pathway into the tech field, others aim to change or advance their careers by developing new skills, and still others simply earn certificates as a hobby.

 IT's future looks bright.
-The Bureau of Labor Statistics (BLS) projects that computer jobs will grow by more 500,000 from 2019-2029.
-As COVID-19 expands the remote workforce, more organizations are relying on extensive computer networks and cybersecurity.
+The Bureau of Labor Statistics (BLS) projects that computer jobs will grow by more 377,500 from 2022-2032.
+The pandemic pushed for a more remote workforce, more organizations are relying on extensive computer networks and cybersecurity.
 The median annual wage for IT professionals is over twice as high as the median annual wage for all occupations.

 This guide to online IT certificate programs aims to help prospective students make the most of these growing opportunities.
 This page details the various educational opportunities in the field, possible careers, and a ranking of the best online IT certificate programs.